 Ring slings are wonderful babywearing options because they’re so simple to put on.
 And the ease of ring slings is truly nothing short of magic when you have a breast-loving newborn or a store-wandering toddler.
 With rings slings, you can have your tot on your hip quicker than you can say, “Don’t touch that!”
 Plus, you can actually shop with two hands!

 One plus to the ring sling babywearing style is that they aren’t as long as a woven wrap.
-And that can be a bonus when it comes to, say, toilets or rain puddles.
-And ring slings can be adjusted to fit whomever is in it or wearing it at the moment, And the style offers a stream of fabric that can double as a nursing cover.
+And that can be a bonus when it comes to, say, toilets, or rain puddles.
+And ring slings can be adjusted to fit the baby or the wearer.
+And the style offers a stream of fabric that can double as a nursing cover.

 Since they’re a smaller length of fabric compared to woven and stretchy wraps, they’re also super easy to toss in a bag or stash in a car.
 Even better, they’re available in a range of prices and quality thanks to brands like Soul Slings, Maya Wrap, Oscha Slings and Beco.